Escudilla Mountain

-Escudilla Mountain is located in Apache County, Arizona, and is part of the White Mountains.
+Escudilla Mountain is located in Apache County, Arizona, United States, and is part of the White Mountains.
 The peak is approximately 3.5 miles from the Arizona-New Mexico border.
 The summit is the highest point in the Escudilla Wilderness which is administered as part of the Apache-Sitgreaves National Forest.
+It is also the third-highest mountain peak in Arizona.

 The area was severely impacted by the Wallow Fire of June 2011.

 A portion of Aldo Leopold's Sand County Almanac discusses Escudilla and that it was the location of the last grizzly bear killed in Arizona (in 1936).